xizhonghua/yssybbsuploader/README.md

 ```

 ### Accounts
-To prevent credential leakage, account is load from a json file (default is account.json) in following format
+To prevent credential leakage, account will be loaded from a json file (default is account.json) in following format
 ```
 {
   "id": "your_id",